This digital minimalism checklist will give you helpful tips on how to simplify your digital life today!

 I don’t have any social media notifications turned on, because I have an old phone and I’m so grateful for it!

 Turning off your notifications is a great time-management tip to help you be more productive and efficient!

-If you don’t want to miss anything important, set yourself timeframes during which you can check social media or your email inbox during the day.
+If you don’t want to miss anything important, set timeframes during which you can check social media or your email inbox during the day.

-7 – Declutter your inbox everyday
+7 – Declutter your inbox every day

-I like to delete unused or irrelevant emails once a day or once every few days.
+As I want less digital clutter in my life, I like to delete unused or irrelevant emails once a day or once every few days.